This is a parallel, two-arm, non-blinded, randomized controlled trial in the single center.

 The sample will consist of diabetic patients with chronic foot ulcers treated with standard methods, i.e. dressings, debridement, antibiotics, and load relief (control group), and to the other group will be added HBOT (HBOT group).
 The study will be conducted from 2019 to 2020.

 The sample size has been calculated based on the formula for comparing two independent groups according to qualitative variables , with 95% confidence interval and 80% power.
-A wound healing rate of 90% was considered for the case group and the control group had less than 20% wound healing rate.
-Thus, the sample size comprised of 60 patients per group.
+A wound healing rate of 90% was considered achievable for the case group at one year, which we expected to be at least 20% higher than in the control group (absolute difference, i.e. no more than a wound healing rate of 70% was expected in the control group).
+Thus, the total sample size was estimated as 60 patients per group (120 in total).